 11. Fountain Pens

-Big is in his penultimate year of his primary education and has yet to be given a fountain pen to write with.
-I’m hoping this is an archaiac practice that is no longer endured, mainly because he if left handed and I can’t handle the stains!
+Big is in his penultimate year of his primary education and has yet to be given a fountain pen to write essays with.
+I’m hoping this is an archaic practice that is no longer endured, mainly because he if left handed and I can’t handle the stains!
+Nowadays kids can even get essay help online from professional writers.

 I have many primary school memories of laborious handwriting lessons with fountain pens and blotting paper.
 They are etched into my memory along with Berol pens.
 I can honestly say my life is very for-filled, and happy with fountain pens being a part of it.